 Professor Nicolas Girard discusses treatment sequencing with EGFR TKIs in EGFR mutation-positive NSCLC

-You can find out more about the GioTag study by listening to the short podcast, below, or via the study animation and results that follow.
+You can find out more about the GioTag study by watching the study animation, below, or via the results that follow.

 Watch this overview of the GioTag study.

-GioTag study results: time on treatment and OS
+GioTag study results: OS and time on treatment

-Time on treatment and OS in patients treated with sequential afatinib and osimertinib in the GioTag study
+OS and time on treatment in patients treated with sequential afatinib and osimertinib in the GioTag study

 CI, confidence interval; ECOG PS, Eastern Cooperative Oncology Group performance status.